csiro-rds/sodalint/README.md

 * truncate: The maximum line length that will be output.
 The default value is 1024.

 * sodaurl: The url to be tested.
+This should be the base url for the service, which is the parent of the capabilities endpoint.
 The prefix is optional.

 Example